gaultier/blog/optimization-tales-cockroachdb-part4-slow-messages-dequeue.md

 The big issue that creates contention and retries is the scan range: it is huge, due to the big table and the search criteria `WHERE status = 'queued'` that accidentally encompasses newly inserted rows.

-The better fix is to reduce the scan range: I believe that adding to the `WHERE` clause more precise criteria to exclude these new rows would go a long way, for example: `WHERE status = 'queued' AND created_at < now() - 1 second`.
+The better fix is to reduce the scan range: I believe that adding to the `WHERE` clause more precise criteria to exclude these new rows would go a long way, for example: `WHERE status = 'queued' AND created_at <  now() - INTERVAL '1 second'`.

 But this would not help if we keep the existing index of `(status, id)`: we would have the exact same scan range as before, and the `created_at` filter would only be applied too late.